firzhan/sample-carbon/README.md

 1. Configure the port offset of the WSO2 Identity Server by 5
 2. Start a WSO2 Identity Server instance
 3. Configure a service provider entry in for the service provider 'carbonSample'.More information on this can be obtained from: https://docs.wso2.org/display/IS460/Adding+a+Service+Provider
-4. Download and install the WSO2 product that you would like your jaggery app to run inside.We will be using the enterprise store which is available here: http://wso2.com/products/enterprise-store/
+4. Download and install the WSO2 product that you would like your jaggery app to run inside.We will be using the WSO2 BAM server which is available here: http://wso2.com/products/business-activity-monitor/
 5. Open the PRODUCT_HOME/repository/conf/security/authenticator.xml and enable SSO [[resources/authenticator-xml.png]]
 6. Copy the contents of the resources/jar folder to PRODUCT_HOME/repository/components/dropins directory
 7. Copy the contents of the resources/modules directory to PRODUCT_HOME/modules directory